open-telemetry/opentelemetry-rust/examples/jaeger-remote-sampler/README.md

 Adaptive sampling works in the Jaeger collector by observing the spans received from services and recalculating sampling probabilities for each service/endpoint combination to ensure that the volume is relatively constant.

+For a full list of configurations.
+See SDK docs of [JaegerRemoteSamplerBuilder](https://docs.rs/opentelemetry_sdk/latest/opentelemetry_sdk/trace/struct.JaegerRemoteSamplerBuilder.html).

 ## Setup

 Start a jaeger collector and an opentelemetry collector locally using docker